 How can John Lewis Home Insurance help?

-John Lewis Home Insurance gives you peace of mind when you move as it covers damage or loss to your possessions if you use a professional removal company.
-Find out more about John Lewis Home Insurance.
+John Lewis Contents Insurance could give you peace of mind when you move house as it covers damage or loss to your possessions if you use a professional removal company.
+Find our more about John Lewis Home Insurance.